Four reasons to buy this underloved REIT

 It "don't get no respect," says Desjardins Capital Markets analyst Michael Markidis.

 Despite its solid balance sheet, well-diversified property portfolio and improving performance, H&R's units are trading at roughly the same level as they did four years ago.
-For investors who believe in buying solid companies when they are out of favour, H&R – which now yields 6.5 per cent, which may present an attractive opportunity, analysts including Mr. Markidis say.
+For investors who believe in buying solid companies when they are out of favour, H&R – which now yields 6.5 per cent – may present an attractive opportunity, analysts including Mr. Markidis say.

 Here are four reasons that Canada's largest diversified REIT may deserve a spot in your portfolio.
 Remember to do your own due diligence before investing in any security.